By Mike Raley

-December brings the Christmas season, poinsettias and Christmas trees.
+December brings the Christmas season, poinsettias, and Christmas trees.
 Pick out the freshest tree you can find.
 Shake it to see if needles fall off.
-Cut an inch or so off the trunk and place in a stand filled with hot water.
+Cut an inch or so off the trunk and place it in a stand filled with hot water.
 This will allow the tree to soak up a lot of water initially.
 Check the water level often during the holiday.
 When you buy a poinsettia, make sure it’s covered when carrying it outdoors.
 These plants are very susceptible to cold damage.
-Find a place in your house that has plenty of light, no drafts and temperatures in the 60 to 70 degree range.
-Just like other houseplants, poinsettias should not be over watered.
+Find a place in your house that has plenty of light, no drafts, and temperatures in the 60 to 70-degree range.
+Just like other houseplants, poinsettias should not be overwatered.
 Add water when the soil feels dry and don’t let the plant sit in water.

-You may be able to sod cool season grass can be planted depending on the soil temperatures.
+You may be able to sod cool-season grass and it can be planted depending on the soil temperatures.
 Keep broad leaf weeds in check with herbicides containing 2-4-D. Don’t leave gas in the lawn mower if you are through cutting for the season.
-Fertilize your cool season lawn early in the month if you didn’t around Thanksgiving.
-Warm season grasses should be left to go dormant.
+Fertilize your cool-season lawn early in the month if you didn’t around Thanksgiving.
+Warm-season grasses should be left to go dormant.

-Cut roses canes back to about waist high if you have not completed previously.
+Cut rose canes back to about waist high if you have not completed them previously.
 This will help roots stay in place if plants are blown around by winter winds.